dbt-labs/docs.getdbt.com/website/docs/reference/project-configs/clean-targets.md

 ## Definition
 Optionally specify a custom list of directories to be removed by the `dbt clean` [command](clean).
-As such, you should only include directories containing compiled files in this list.
+As such, you should only include directories containing artifacts (e.g. compiled files, logs, installed packages) in this list.

 ## Default
 If this configuration is not included in your `dbt_project.yml` file, the `clean` command will remove files in your [target-path](target-path).